frugalcodes/Digital_journal_chingu_solo/README.md

 ## Installation

 To install this application, you will need to have Node.js and npm installed on your system.
-You will also need to run the following command to install the necessary dependencies:

 ## Functionality